Natural skincare products for sensitive skin made in Canada

 The Skin Barrier: Why It Matters

 Your skin barrier is not a single structure.
-It's a complex system made up of ceramides (waxy lipids), cholesterol, and fatty acids that work together to keep irritants out and moisture in.
+It is a complex system made up of ceramides (waxy lipids), cholesterol, and fatty acids that work together to keep irritants out and moisture in.
 Think of it as a brick wall: the skin cells are the bricks, and the lipids are the mortar.

-Common barrier damage happens from: harsh cleansers, over-exfoliation, extreme weather (especially the dry cold of Canadian winters), low humidity, fragrance, alcohols, and even some "active ingredients" like strong retinoids or acids used too frequently.
+Common barrier damage happens from: harsh cleansers, over-exfoliation, extreme weather (especially the dry cold of Canadian winters), low humidity, fragrance, alcohols, and even some active ingredients like strong retinoids or acids used too frequently.

 If you live somewhere with harsh winters, you already know this.
 Sensitive skin in Canada often peaks in winter when the air is dry, indoor heating strips moisture from skin, and cold temperatures narrow blood vessels and reduce sebum production.
 Your barrier needs extra support.